Monday, 18 August 2014

 "Slow down, Annie.
 Don't worry, I have plenty gist for you.
 No vex, abeg, I just had to run away for a little bit.
 Things have been crazy for me you know."

 Annie hissed over the phone long and hard.
-Masha could picture Annie standing with her phone to her ear, her other arm firmly between the folds on her waist in that no nonsense way, and she couldn’t help but laugh.
+Masha could picture Annie standing with her phone to her ear, her other arm firmly between the folds of her waist in that no-nonsense way, and she couldn’t help but laugh.
 Annie was certainly a character, and she might have been the one person Masha had missed since leaving Kaduna.

 "Everything is fine, Annie.
 Just fine."